Peter Dale Scott: Deep Politics and the Death of JFK

 Scott's book Deep Politics and the Death of JFK was published in 1993 by the University of California Press.
 Promotional reviews of the book were provided by Bruce Cumings, Gaeton Fonzi, and Oliver Stone.

 Kirkus Reviews called the book a "[s]taggeringly well-researched and intelligent overview not only of the JFK assassination but also of the rise of forces undermining American democracy".
 The Kirkus review also described the book as a "kind of Rosetta stone for cracking open the deepest darkness in American politics."
 Publishers Weekly said that Scott's "thoughtful, extremely (and sometimes excessively) detailed book promises more than it actually delivers" and that "the 'facts' on which he relies are often the result of other people's not necessarily accurate reporting".
 According to PW, "[t]he book's most useful feature is a careful discussion of how U.S. Vietnam policy changed abruptly after Kennedy's death."

 In a 2004 review for The Wilson Quarterly, Max Holland, recipient of a Studies in Intelligence Award from the Central Intelligence Agency, wrote that "Deep Politics is an unreadable compendium of 'may haves' and 'might haves,' non sequiturs, and McCarthy-style innuendo, with enough documentation to satisfy any paranoid."
 Shortly thereafter, Holland reiterated similar comments in a second piece written for Reviews in American History and criticized the University of California Press' editorial committee for approving the publication of the book: "This peer approval by a major university press illustrates the boundless and utter disbelief in the Warren Report that exists even in the highest reaches of the academy, and it also reveals the gross inattention given to the subject by serious historians."

 Scott responded to Holland with a letter to the editor, stating: "I was disappointed to see those who have published me attacked vigorously for doing so by a major historical journal.
 I continue to believe that it is the job of the academy to open minds, not to close them."
 Scott observed that it is "gross intellectual cowardice to allege or imply falsehoods without supporting this accusation", and that "One might have thought in a 19-page attack... there would be at least a paragraph dealing with what I had actually written."
 He added that, "Holland demonstrates at the outset that he has done no basic research on Oswald, whom he believes to be the only important person in the case."

 In 2013, former Salon editor-in-chief David Talbot included Deep Politics in his list of top seven "best books on the subject", describing the work as a "masterpiece, a meticulously detailed examination of the deep network of power that underlies the events in Dallas.... filled with provocative insights about how the upper circles of U.S. power actually operate."

+On 11 October 1994 he testified at a public hearing of the Assassination Records Review Board in Washington, DC.